Two Types of Property Offences Are Theft and Shoplifting

 What If the Owner Consents to Taking the Property?

 In some cases, initially, the owner consents to letting the other person borrow the property with the understanding it will be returned in its current condition, sometime in the future.
 For instance, you ask to borrow your neighbor’s lawnmower to mow your yard.
-You return it afterwards and no theft has occurred.
+You return it afterward and no theft has occurred.
 However, if you intended to never return the lawnmower and keep it, even after the neighbor has requested it be returned, or you give it away or sell it to someone else, you can be charged with theft.

 Is a Toronto Criminal Lawyer Necessary for a Shoplifting Offence?